The Minneapolis/Saint Paul metro is loaded with bike trails, and there are many options for bike rentals for both residents and visitors.

 TANGLETOWN BIKE SHOP—Year-round bike rentals including fat tire bikes.
 Explore Minnehaha Parkway, Grand Rounds Bike Trail and the Minneapolis Chain of Lakes.
 612-259-8180 • www.tangletownbikeshop.com

 DIRO OUTDOORS—A self-rental station in downtown Stillwater.
-It can only be accessed via a smart phone device • www.dirooutdoors.com
+It can only be accessed via your smartphone • www.dirooutdoors.com

 You’ll like these, too…